 Boost Efficiency and Quality

 Employee A uses traditional office equipment.
 She has bad posture because she’s the wrong height for her desk, and she’s continually shifting in her chair trying to get comfortable.
-She frequently stops working to stretch because her wrists, neck and back hurt.
+Employee A frequently stops working to stretch because her wrists, neck and back hurt.
 By afternoon she’s working slowly and taking frequent breaks because of the pain.
 She often calls in or goes home early.

 Employee B uses an ergonomic keyboard, ergonomic mouse and a sit-stand desk.
 She has found just the right angles and adjustments for her body type.
-She works without pain.
+Employee B works without pain.
 She switches frequently between sitting and standing for excellent circulation and energy that lasts all day.
 She accomplishes all her tasks most days, sleeps soundly and looks forward to starting again the next day.

 Employee A can’t work efficiently.
 Her pain and fatigue lead to frequent mistakes.
 Employee B is free to focus on the work, so she makes fewer errors and remains engaged.
 Your investment in ergonomics could make all the difference.